 - Contact the blogger directly.
 Go to the blog post in question and leave a comment with your complaint to see if the matter can be resolved directly between you and the blogger.

-If the issue cannot be resolved directly with the blogger, send your complaint via email to email@example.com or the form below.
+If the issue cannot be resolved directly with the blogger, please submit your complaint via the form below.
+Our team will review it and take action as appropriate if we consider the use of your trademark to be infringing.

-Your Infringement Notice may be forwarded to the party that made the content available or to third parties such as ChillingEffects.org.
+Your Infringement Notice will be forwarded to the party that made the content available or to third parties such as ChillingEffects.org.